Mburnand-tech/Burnet/README.md

 react-router-dom: for client-side routing
 react-infinite-scroller: for continuous loading of paginated API on scroll
 prop-types: for defining prop types
-tailwindcss: for styling the UI
+MUI: for styling the UI
 These dependencies are included in the package.json file and will be installed automatically with npm install.

 # Contributing